 10 of 10

-Flat-iron steaks are one of the newfangled steaks to emerge from the beef industry's efforts to deconstruct the beef carcass in new and creative ways, and one of the most successful ones at that.
+Flat-iron steaks are one of the newest steaks to emerge from the beef industry's efforts to deconstruct the beef carcass in new and creative ways, and one of the most successful ones at that.
 Taken from the beef chuck primal, the flat-iron steak is basically a top blade steak that's cut lengthwise rather than crosswise, thus avoiding the thick seam of gristle that traverses it.
 Cook it quickly until medium rare and enjoy.